Skip to main content

 Tutorial: OAuth-protected MCP server with geocoding tools

 In this tutorial, you will build a complete, production-ready MCP server that exposes geocoding tools from the French national geocoding API (GΓ©oplateforme IGN).
-The server will be protected with OAuth 2.0 using the built-in enforceOAuth option of the MCP plugin and will expose the standard .well-known/oauth-protected-resource discovery document via the dedicated McpProtectedResourceMetadata plugin.
+All the exposition settings live on a reusable MCP Virtual Server, which the route references with server_ref.
+The server is protected with OAuth 2.0 (the built-in enforce_oauth option) and exposes the standard .well-known/oauth-protected-resource discovery document via the dedicated McpProtectedResourceMetadata plugin.

 What you will build